webcompat/webcompat.com/CONTRIBUTING.md

 * In GitHub, send a pull request to `webcompat.com:dev.webcompat.com`*.

-To do this, click on the Edit button at the top.
+To do this, click on the Edit button at the top of the Pull Request page.

 ![master](https://i.cloudup.com/tgBan6xVWt-2000x2000.png)